dnewcome/webpipes/README.md

 # Further work
-- Possible alternate command syntax
+- Possible alternate command syntax to allow posting of more complex scripts
-- Reading local files
+- Reading local files on commandline client or nodes
-- better command routing configuration
+- Command routing configuration via JSON

 # Open Issues
-Security
-Urlencoding
+- No security is provided in the current implementation.
+Nodes cannot be run on the open Internet as-is.
+- Potential URL encoding issues with user agents

+# License
+Copyright 2010 Dan Newcome.
+Provided under the MIT free software license.
+See the file LICENSE for the full text.